-When you consider the size and roughly serrated, tough leaves of an artichoke plant, it is hard to see what could hurt these mighty thistle relatives.
-Some of nature’s tiniest organisms can have their way with the plant and there are several fungal diseases, which can compromise the plant’s health.
+When you consider the size and roughly serrated, tough leaves of an artichoke plant, it’s hard to see what could harm these mighty thistle relatives.
+Some of nature’s tiniest organisms can have their way with the plant and there are several fungal diseases that can compromise the plant’s health.

-Young seedlings are prone to damping off, which is a soil borne disease causing it to wilt and die.
+Young seedlings are prone to damping off, which is a soil borne disease that causes seedlings to wilt and die.
 Flying insect larvae eat all parts of the plant.
 Sucking insects feed on the sap and creeping snails and slugs make Swiss cheese of the foliage.
-Then there are the diseases such as powdery mildew and Botrytis blight.
-A watchful gardener can usually nip artichoke plant diseases in the bud.
 Artichoke plants under attack by insects may need pesticides, but oftentimes the old “pick and squish” method will keep them from much harm.

 Artichoke Plant Diseases

-The most common diseases affect the leaves.
+A watchful gardener can usually nip artichoke plant diseases in the bud.
+The most common diseases affect the leaves and include powdery mildew and botrytis.
 Powdery mildew leaves a white coating on foliage and is caused by fungi, which thrive in moist, warm weather.
-Botrytis rot is also a fungus but it prefers cool, moist environments and causes the plant to collapse.
+Botrytis blight is also a fungus but it prefers cool, moist environments and causes the plant to collapse.
 Curly dwarf virus has a cute name but the effects are detrimental.
 The virus is transmitted by sucking insects, like aphids, and produces a stunted, sickly plant.